Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Assumptions and Notations

 \item The cost bounds~\eqref{eq:assumption-gamma-CT} and~\eqref{eq:assumption-gamma-mem}, while in~\cite{baumgarten2025budgeted} imposed for full field MLMC estimation, also might find justification in machine learning through a formulation with respect to the problem size.
 Commonly, computing time budgets and memory constraints are among the limiting factors in the training of neural networks.

 \item The inequality on the control error~\eqref{eq:assumption-alpha-z} is used in~\Cref{lem:error-gradient-estimation} to avoid specific assumptions on the operators $\cG[\omega]$ and $\cG^*[\omega]$ as well as the applied discretization schemes.
-This is motivated by inserting~\eqref{eq:ocp-constraint} and~\eqref{eq:adjoint-pde} into the left-hand side of~\eqref{eq:assumption-alpha-z} and thereof, $c_{\cG}$ encodes information about the operators, whilst assumed of being independent of the optimization step $k$.
+This is motivated by inserting~\eqref{eq:ocp-constraint} and~\eqref{eq:adjoint-pde} into the left-hand side of~\eqref{eq:assumption-alpha-z} and thereof, $c_{\cG}$ encodes information about the operators.
+We note that this includes the assumption that $c_{\cG}$ is independent of the optimization step $k$.